George Mikan: Legacy

-Mikan's death was widely mourned by the basketball world, and also brought media attention to the financial struggles of several early-era NBA players.
-Many felt that the current players of the big-money generation should rally for larger pensions for the pre-1965 predecessors in upcoming labor negotiations.
+Mikan's death was widely mourned by the basketball world.
+His plight also brought media attention to the financial struggles of several early-era NBA players.
+Many felt that the players of the big-money generation should rally for larger pensions for the pre-1965 predecessors in labor negotiations.
 Shaquille O'Neal paid for Mikan's funeral, saying: "Without number 99 [Mikan], there is no me."
-Before Game 5 of the 2005 Eastern Conference Finals between the Heat and the Detroit Pistons, there was a moment of silence to honor Mikan.
+Before Game Five of the 2005 Eastern Conference Finals between the Heat and the Detroit Pistons, there was a moment of silence to honor Mikan.
 Bob Cousy remarked that Mikan figuratively carried the NBA in the early days and single-handedly made the league credible and popular.
-The 2005 NBA Finals between the Pistons and the San Antonio Spurs was dedicated to Mikan.

 Mikan is lauded as the pioneer of the modern age of basketball.
-He was the original center, who scored 11,764 points, an average of 22.6 per game, retired as the all-time leading scorer and averaged 13.4 rebounds and 2.8 assists in 520 NBL, BAA and NBA games.
+He scored 11,764 points (an average of 22.6 per game) and averaged 13.4 rebounds and 2.8 assists in 520 NBL, BAA and NBA games.
 As a testament to his fierce playing style, he also led the league three times in personal fouls.
+Mikan retired as the NBA's all-time leading scorer.
+He was named the NBL Most Valuable Player in 1948, and was awarded the Sam Davis Memorial Award as professional player of the year by the Metropolitan Basketball Writers Association in 1950 and 1951.
 He won seven NBL, BAA, and NBA championships, an All-Star MVP trophy, and three scoring titles, and was a member of the first four NBA All-Star games and the first six All-BAA and All-NBA Teams.
-As well as being declared the greatest player of the first half of the century by The Associated Press, Mikan was on the Helms Athletic Foundation all-time All-American team, chosen in a 1952 poll, made the 25th and 35th NBA Anniversary Teams of 1970 and 1980 and was elected one of the NBA 50 Greatest Players in 1996.
-Mikan was inducted into the Basketball Hall of Fame in its inaugural 1959 class, the first NBA player inducted into the Hall.
-Mikan's impact on the game is also reflected in the Mikan Drill, today a staple exercise of "big men" in basketball.
+As well as being declared the greatest player of the first half of the century by The Associated Press, Mikan was on the Helms Athletic Foundation all-time All-American team, chosen in a 1952 poll.
+He also made the 25th and 35th NBA Anniversary Teams of 1970 and 1980, was chosen as one of the NBA 50 Greatest Players in 1996, and was selected to the NBA 75th Anniversary Team in 2021.
+Mikan was inducted into the Basketball Hall of Fame in its inaugural 1959 class.
+Mikan's impact on the game is also reflected in the Mikan Drill, which has become a staple exercise of "big men" in basketball.
+Mikan was a harbinger of the NBA's future, which would be dominated by tall, powerful players.